 Prevention ~ Texas Council on Family Violence – here are some tools, research and inspiration for your work in building a safe and healthy Texas, Austin, TX.

-Prevention Innovations, College of Liberal Arts of the University of New Hampshire – a fee-for-service consulting, training, and research unit that develops, implements and evaluates cutting-edge programs, policies and practices that will end violence against women on campus, Durham.
+Prevention Innovations Research Center, College of Liberal Arts of the University of New Hampshire – a fee-for-service consulting, training, and research unit that develops, implements and evaluates cutting-edge programs, policies and practices that will end violence against women on campus, Durham.
 NH.

 Prevention Institute – believes that a prevention approach that draws on all the necessary stakeholders is necessary to ensure that prevention efforts are systematic and comprehensive.
 By linking practices from public health, education, urban planning, social work, and other fields, communities can create conditions for healthier living, Oakland, CA.

-prevenTN.com, Tennessee Coalition Against Domestic & Sexual Violence – this site serves as a simple, valuable reference tool for advocates, professionals and other individuals working in Tennessee to prevent sexual violence, Nashville, TN.
+prevenTN.com, Tennessee Coalition to End Domestic & Sexual Violence – this site serves as a simple, valuable reference tool for advocates, professionals and other individuals working in Tennessee to prevent sexual violence, Nashville, TN.

 SafetyLit – the online source for current and past scholarly research about all aspects of injury prevention and safety promotion, San Diego, CA.